AdeelJ/Face-Recognition-/README.md

-has around 31 images ,the accuracy on that dataset is around 13% , the reason is the ‘angle’ as we didnt flip the pictures while training our model on Kaggle's Dataset, Their steering is on the left side and our's is on the right so thats why the accuracy is around 13% but when we had tested the dataset with some kaggle dataset images then we get an accuracy of 90%.
+has around 31 images ,the accuracy on that dataset is around 13% , the reason is the ‘angle’ as we didnt flip the pictures while training our model on Kaggle's Dataset, Their steering is on the left side and our's is on the right so thats why the accuracy is around 6% but when we had tested the dataset with datatset of university of essex, then we get an accuracy of 99%.

 #### Training